Search

 Forklift incident destroys $1m of wine

-The wine was, however, fully insured.
+Fortunately, the wine was fully insured.

 by Robbo Green